bioDS/Pint/README.md

 `check_duplicates` : Identify and report any duplicate columns or interactions, and only assign an effect to the one of them.

+`num_threads` : Number of threads to use, use '-1' (default) to use all available CPU cores.

 ### Experimental Features
 A number of options have been implemented, but not thoroughly tested.
 These are: